 - Slide the pizza back onto the pizza stone and bake until the cheese begins to brown and bubbles, about 10 minutes.

 - Remove from oven, sprinkle with fresh basil.
-Drizzle with olive oil and add salt and pepper to taste.
+Drizzle with the olive oil and add salt and pepper to taste.